 if you have received or are scheduled to receive any vaccines.

-Treatment with sarilumab may increase your risk of developing certain types of cancer.
-Talk to your doctor about your specific risk.
+Using sarilumab may increase your risk of developing certain types of cancers.
+Ask your doctor about this risk.

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of sarilumab on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of sarilumab on the baby.

 How should I take sarilumab?

-Each sarilumab prefilled syringe is for one use only.
-Throw away after one use, even if there is still some medicine left in it after injecting your dose.
+Each prefilled syringe or injection pen is for one use only.
+Throw it away after one use, even if there is still medicine left inside.

 What happens if I miss a dose?